goldenmeanie/smelly/README.md

 # smelly
-A very local map (currently) of lilac bushes in Providence, RI that are accessible from the sidewalk.
+A very local map (currently) of lilac bushes in Providence, RI— that are accessible from the sidewalk.

 The map is at [goldenmeanie.net/lilac-walk](http://goldenmeanie.net/lilac-walk)